Skip to main content

 Lizard Head Wilderness Additions

 A set of wilderness additions is proposed to round out the boundary of the Lizard Head Wilderness.
-These reflect recent Forest Service land acquisitions, addition of lower forested slopes, and protection of the scenic backdrop of the San Juan Skyway.
+These reflect recent Forest Service land acquisitions, the addition of lower forested slopes, and the protection of the scenic backdrop of the San Juan Skyway.
 The largest portion is located in Silver Pick Basin and adds the west face of 14,017-foot Wilson Peak into the wilderness, a result of Forest Service acquiring a handful of patented mining claims in the basin in 2015.
-Other additions include the aspen covered slopes below Sunshine Mountain and the scenic slopes below Black Face and San Bernardo Mountain on Lizard Head Pass.
+Other additions include the aspen-covered slopes below Sunshine Mountain and the scenic slopes below Black Face and San Bernardo Mountain on Lizard Head Pass.

 See detailed map.